Abrolhos Marine National Park: Location

 There are five islands in the Abrolhos archipelago but only one of them, Siriba, is open to visitors.
-A 1600 m trail runs round this island.
+A 1600 m trail runs around the island.
 Ilha Santa Bárbara is outside the park boundary.
 It is under the jurisdiction of the navy, which maintains a navigation beacon there.

-The other islands are Ilha Guarita, Ilha Redonda, Ilha Sueste.

-The park also includes the Parcel dos Abrolhos, where typical coral formations of the region may be seen, and the Timbebas reef opposite the city of Alcobaça.
+The other islands are Ilha Guarita, Ilha Redonda, and Ilha Sueste.
+The park also includes the Parcel dos Abrolhos, which has typical coral formations of the region, aa well as the Timbebas reef opposite the city of Alcobaça.

 Ecology

 The waters are clear and there is great diversity of underwater flora and fauna, including flourishing coral formations.

 The island vegetation is mainly low, small plants such as grasses and herbs.
 Seabirds include the white bellied booby, terns, frigates, jays and woodpeckers.
 Charles Darwin visited the archipelago in 1830 and was impressed by the variety of species, including birds, lizards and spiders.

 Ilha Guarita and Ilha Sueste are home to many seabirds.
 Frigate birds nest on the steep sides of Ilha Redonda, which is visited by loggerhead turtles for spawning in the summer.
 Diving along the reefs and the Rosalinda shipwreck is allowed, and humpback whales may be observed from boats.
 Since 2003 the park has been an outpost of the Atlantic Forest Biosphere Reserve (RBMA: Reserva de Biosfera da Mata Atlântica).
 In 2010 it was recognized as a Ramsar Site.

+Conservation International Brazil developed a 2023–2025 initiative in the Abrolhos seascape aimed at strengthening protected-area management and supporting sustainable tourism around Abrolhos Marine National Park and the Cassurubá Extractive Reserve.